top of page

 The Ground Beneath

-90% of the 2,400 square foot property is left unbuilt to support a diverse ecology in the heart of the city.
-A 20-foot-deep, six-foot-diameter open well, hand-dug in 2022 by the skilled Mannu Vaddars community of traditional well diggers, serves as the sole source of water.
-A second well harvests rainwater and aids in replenishing the shallow aquifer.
+To cultivate an intimate connection with the ground beneath, 90% of the 2,400-square-foot property is left unbuilt.
+A 20-foot-deep, six-foot-diameter open well, hand-dug in 2022 by the Mannu Vaddars community of traditional well diggers, serves as the sole source of water.
+A second well harvests rainwater and replenishes the shallow aquifer.

 4 Natural Water Treatment System.jpg